 Top Trends in Category Management Challenges

 Getting Stakeholder participation

-In several procurement organizations, the stakeholders are either unknown or they are not in close contact with the stakeholders.
-It is critical to ensure that the stakeholders understand the importance of the category management, which means that they have to put in some work as well.
+In several procurement organizations, the stakeholders are either unknown or they are not in close contact with the management.
+It is critical to ensure that the stakeholders understand the importance of category management, which means that they have to put in some work as well.
 This transforms the stakeholders to active participants and will improve the results for the procurement organization.
 Without the support of your stakeholders, the results of the new way of working will be disappointing.

 Workforce capability gaps